kernelkit/infix/doc/boot.md

 and TFTP to transfer the image to the system's RAM.

-Access to U-Boot's shell is disabled to prevent side-loading of malicious firmware.
+Access to U-Boot's shell is disabled to prevent side-loading of malicious software.
 To configure the active boot partition, refer to the [Bootloader Interface](#bootloader-interface) section.